-Lemon myrtle, (Backhousia citriodora) is basically a flowering plant, native to Australia.
+Lemon myrtle (Backhousia citriodora) is basically a flowering plant that is a part of the Australian flora.
 This lemon myrtle tree grows up to a height of 60 feet.
-Other common names are sweet verbena tree, sweet verbena myrtle, lemon scented verbena, and lemon scented backhousia (1).
+Other common names are sweet verbena tree, sweet verbena myrtle, lemon scented verbena, and lemon scented backhousia.

-Lemon myrtle is used in food to enhance flavour and aroma.
+Lemon myrtle’s culinary uses enhance flavour and aroma in food.
 It is used in making dips, sauces, salads, curries and cooking chicken, fish, prawns, etc. It is also used in confectionaries for making breads, cakes, desserts, etc.

 Apart from food it is used in skin care products like lotions, lip balms, etc. It is also used in hair care products like shampoos and conditioners.
-It is widely used as beverages like tea due to its therapeutic values.
+A part of alternative medicine, it is consumed as a beverage, like tea, due to its therapeutic values.

-If you are having sinusitis problem, then Lemon myrtle oil can be of great help.
+If you are having sinusitisi XA condition in which the air-filled cavities around the nasal passage become inflamed due to infection, allergic reaction, and cold. problem, then Lemon myrtle oil can be of great help.
 This is because lemon myrtle has anti-inflammatory properties that help in reducing the inflammation of the nasal passage while its anti- infection property combats infection that causes sinus problem.

 Lemon myrtle essential oil has been found effective in the treatment of bronchitis.
 Since bronchitis is the inflammation of the mucous membrane in the bronchial passage, the use of lemon myrtle oil can reduce the inflammation as well as fight the infection, which is the cause of bronchitis.